Bill Text: DE HB350 | 2023-2024 | 152nd General Assembly | Engrossed

 § 9959.
 Temporary pricing measures for calendar year 2025 and 2026.

-(a) Except as provided in subsection (c) of this section, for the calendar years 2025 and 2026, a hospital may not charge any payer, purchaser, insurer, or public program more than 250% of the cost of care charged to the Medicare program for any service.
+(a) Except as provided in subsection (c) of this section, for calendar years 2025 and 2026, a hospital may not charge any payer, purchaser, insurer, or public program an amount that exceeds the greater of 2% or Core CPI plus 1% over rates from the previous year.

 (b) A hospital may not charge or collect from a patient or any other individual or entity any amount that exceeds the amount permitted to be billed under subsection (a) of this section for any service.